tzarrsf/b2b-commerce-postman-setup-with-example-files/README.md

 12. Pricing / Guest
 13. Get Inventory Availability (Log In Flow + Connect API)
 14. Get Inventory Availability (oAuth Flow + Connect API)
-15. Search Operations (like indexing)
+15. Search Operations (indexing for now)

 ## Environment variables can be used to provide comma delimited values for: